Seagate/cortx-prvsnr/devops/jenkins/README.md

 cortx-jenkins server create
 ```

 **Note**.
-The command above won't celanup but update an existent configuration.
+The command above won't cleanup but update the existent configuration.

 In latter two cases please also consider to submit a patch to `cortx-prvsnr`
 repository.